 While some members of your IT team may fear that outsourcing signals upcoming layoffs, the opposite is often the case.
 Many enterprises find that once routine tasks are eliminated, there are expanded opportunities for innovation, cloud migration, and strategic initiatives that extend the impact of IT professionals on the business environment.

-Improved Call Resolution Time: Similarly, an outsourced help desk significantly reduces the length of time end users spend on the line with a help desk because issues are resolved quickly and effectively.
+Improved Call Resolution Time: Similarly, an managed help desk significantly reduces the length of time end users spend on the line with a help desk because issues are resolved quickly and effectively.